 Luckily, the acne that develops around your chin and jawline doesn’t need to be permanent.
 A variety of treatment options are available, ranging from topical creams to hormonal medication such as birth control.

 There are several proven, science-based treatments available for chin and jawline acne.
-Right now, the most common treatments for acne that affects the jawline are topical retinoids such as tretinoin, oral retinoids such as isotretinoin, antibiotics and birth control pills.
+Right now, the common treatments for acne that affects the jawline include topical retinoids such as tretinoin, oral retinoids such as isotretinoin, antibiotics and birth control pills.

 Each of these treatments targets and prevents acne from a different angle.
-Your dermatologist might prescribe one or several treatments, depending on the severity of your acne.
+Your dermatology practitioner or healthcare provider might prescribe one or several treatments, depending on the severity of your acne.